whats2000/GriffinOWO/README.md

 4. Kuudra Supply Pearl Helper: Mark the closest empty supply place location
 5. Kuudra Build Progress: Show the build progress of all build locations
 6. Kuudra Fuel Progress: Show the fuel progress
+7. Kuudra Head Pointer: Tell you where is the kuudra head

 ### Miscellaneous
 1. Hide NPC Abiphone Contact: Hide NPC Abiphone Contact will hide the NPC contact by input their name spilit by space